peterbourgon/peter-bourgon-org/src/blog/2015-09-24-docker-runit-and-graceful-termination.md

 It's small, purpose-built, and does everything right, including all of the tricky edge cases.

-For each binary, you'll need a run script in /etc/service/foo/run.
+To use runit, you'll need a run script for each daemon in /etc/service/foo/run.
 That will look like

 ```sh